Library Documentation

 nth

-Retrieve the value in a list at a particular location, if it exists.
+nth retrieves the element in list at a particular location, if it exists.

 Or